 For safety reasons there are no fire pits or wood fires allowed at the individual campsites.
 Charcoal barbeques, propane grills and propane fire firepits are allowed.
 All fires are subject to local fire laws and bans.

 Mountain View RV Park is a pet-friendly park.
-However we do ask you to abide by all of our park pet rules for the safety and enjoyment of all the guests in the park.
+However, we do ask all to abide by our Pet Policy for the safety and enjoyment of all the guests in the park.

-Also, do keep in mind that dogs are not allowed on any of the trails or along the road within the national park, so if you are planning to spend anytime hiking inside the park you will have to make other arrangements such as boarding your dogs at a local kennel during the day while you are away in the park.
+Also, do keep in mind that dogs are not allowed on any of the trails or along the road within Glacier National Park.
+Park visitors should make other pet care arrangements with a local kennel or day care to participate in those activities.

 Yes!
 We do provide private, individual bathroom facilities with clean hot showers next to our office alongside the laundry facilities.
 There is no extra charge for use of the showers.